Covid 19 Delta outbreak: Booster interval shortened as third Omicron case found - NZ Herald

 The interval between a person's second vaccine and their booster is officially reduced today to four months from six months.

-It comes as New Zealand registers its third border-related Omicron case - a household contact of the Air New Zealand crew member who tested positive last week with the highly transmissible variant.
+It comes after New Zealand registered its third border-related Omicron case - a household contact of the Air New Zealand crew member who tested positive last week with the highly transmissible variant.

 The Ministry of Health is expected to give further information on Omicron's presence in New Zealand in its 1pm update today.